Published Feb. 14, 2020

 Jason Tetro: People want to hear there’s something they can do to take extra precaution right now, but the way you can protect yourself from coronavirus is the same way you protect yourself from regular flu bugs and other pathogens: Wash your hands frequently and avoid contact with surfaces that are touched by a lot of people, such as door knobs, handles and buttons.

 In your own home, you can clean and disinfect surfaces touched often, which are generally in the bathroom and the kitchen.
-Understandably, there is a lot of attention being paid to coronavirus—technically called COVID-19—at the moment, but the the regular flu still poses a far bigger threat to Canadians.
+Understandably, there is a lot of attention being paid to coronavirus—technically called COVID-19—at the moment, but the the regular flu still poses a comparable threat to Canadians.

 How is the coronavirus different from the regular flu?